The Finest Treatment Anywhere In The World With Guaranteed Results

 Drug addiction often begins innocuously, with experimentation with marijuana or alcohol.
 However, the potential addict quickly learns that drugs soothe something inside of him, help relieve a pain that he may not have even known was there.
 That’s when addiction takes hold.

 It is very common for drug abusers to deny that they have a problem, though deep inside, they recognize that they need help.
 More than denial, drug addicts generally believe that they are beyond help and hope.
 They think that they’ve sunk too low to ever breathe a sober breath again.
 They don’t believe that recovery is attainable for them.
 This lack of belief in themselves and their worth is what breaks families’ hearts.
-Your job, if you love an addict, is to help the addict see that he is worth helping, and that he is capable of achieving recovery.
+Your job, if you love a person with substance use disorder, is to help the addict see that he is worth helping and that he is capable of achieving recovery.

-Here is some evidence that can be used in an intervention or other setting to help addicts see their addiction for what it is:
+Here is some evidence that can be used in an intervention or other settings to help addicts see their addiction for what it is:

 • The addict suffered some form of trauma or abuse preceding his drug use.